 Starting a family is a decision that requires some careful considerations, including thinking about any career issues that might arise and assessing your emotional readiness.
 During the planning process, getting your finances in order is a good first step.

-Having a child can be costly.
+Having children can be costly.
 According to a U.S. Department of Agriculture report, parents spend nearly $14,000 a year on child-rearing expenses.
 A survey by Babycenter.com showed three in five women were worried about being able to afford raising a child into adulthood.
 Below you’ll find four finance-related parenting issues to consider.

-When your baby arrives, he or she will need healthcare coverage from the start.
-Review your healthcare policy and benefits to see if your current plan sufficiently covers parents’ and children’s needs and is cost efficient.
+When your baby arrives, he or she will need health care coverage from the start.
+Review your health care policy and benefits to see if your current plan sufficiently covers parents’ and children’s needs and is cost-efficient.